-White Wizard Snail (Filopaludina martensi) Snail Species Profile
+White Wizard Snail (Filopaludina martensi) Species Profile & Care Guide

 The White Wizard Snail is an attractive, relatively new and a scarce species in the aquarium hobby.
 It is also one of the larger freshwater snails in the aquarium trade.
 These snails are entirely peaceful and do not eat aquarium plants.
 The White Wizard snail is relatively long-lived, and they will not overpopulate your aquarium.